Menu

 The UK’s net zero target demands a joined up, multi-disciplinary science approach to decarbonise all sectors of the UK economy by 2050.
 To provide confidence in actual progress towards this target, a UK lead consortium, led by the National Physical Laboratory (NPL), have launched the Greenhouse Gas Emissions Measurement and Modelling Advancement (GEMMA) Programme.

 The GEMMA programme will demonstrate an integrated total of measured UK emissions displayed through a monthly national emissions dashboard.
-This system will allow the UK to accurately measure and assess changes in Greenhouse Gases (GHGs), including vital information on the contribution from different sectors.
+This system will allow the UK to accurately measure and assess changes in greenhouse gases (GHGs), including vital information on the contribution from different sectors.

 Get in touch to chat to one of our experts about how the GEMMA programme can help with your emission reduction planning and reporting.